kunaldhongade/aptos-digital-will/README.md

 ## Conclusion

-This frontend allows users to easily interact with the **Lost and Found Registry**, providing a decentralized way to manage lost item registration, found item submissions, and reward distribution.
-With a secure and transparent system powered by the Aptos blockchain, users can seamlessly track and resolve lost-and-found claims.
+This frontend provides a decentralized way to manage digital wills, allowing users to create, update, revoke, and execute wills with secure and transparent asset distribution using the Aptos blockchain.
+The platform ensures that beneficiaries receive their designated assets according to the testator's wishes.